Datatypes

 Examples

-Valid values for an approach's name attribute.
+Valid values for a Trail's name attribute.

 "Billy Goat Trail"